There is the potential for lots of people to access the FA Events Platform at any one time, and this includes applicants, parents and county staff.

 Your Role As A County FA Staff Member

-If you’re part of a County FA, you can switch to 'CFA view’ in the top right of the screen which will take you a County FA version of the Events Platform after logging in.
+If you’re part of a County FA, you can switch to 'CFA view’ in the top right corner of the screen which will take you a County FA version of the Events Platform after logging in.
 This option won't be visible if you are just an applicant who wishes to set up a provider.

 In the County FA view, you can view the applications that have been submitted or are still in progress from providers in your county.
 You can select whichever programme or provider you need to action from the drop-down menu shown towards the top of the 'My Applications' tab.